Stormy Weather (1935 film): Production

-Stormy Weather is based on a story by Ben Travers.
-Since 1930, a popular series of film adaptations of Traver's Aldwych Farces had been released.
-Although the film was based on an original screenplay by Travers rather than one of his stage farces, it features a number of actors who had appeared in Aldwych films.
-The film was made by Gainsborough Pictures at Islington Studios.
-The film's sets were designed by art director Alex Vetchinsky.
+Since 1930, a popular series of film adaptations of Ben Travers' Aldwych Farces had been released.
+Although this film was based on an original screenplay by Travers rather than one of his stage farces, it features a number of actors who had appeared in Aldwych films.
+The film was made by Gainsborough Pictures at Islington Studios, with sets designed by art director Alex Vetchinsky.